FeyAgape/JavaScript/README.md

 ### Arrays

 An array is useful because it stores multiple values into a single, organized data structure.
-You can define a new array by listing values separated with commas between square brackets []
+You can define a new array by listing values separated with commas between square brackets [ ]

 ```
-e.g
 var donuts = ["glazed", "chocolate frosted", "cinnamon", "sprinkled"];
 ```